Insulin (medication): Effects of early routine use

-Early initiation of insulin therapy for the long-term management of conditions such as type 2 diabetes would suggest that the use of insulin has unique benefits however it must be noted that with insulin therapy, there is a need to gradually raise the dose and the complexity of the regimen, as well as the likelihood of developing severe hypoglycemia which is why many people and their doctors are hesitant to begin insulin therapy in the early stage of disease management.
+Early initiation of insulin therapy for the long-term management of conditions such as type 2 diabetes would suggest that the use of insulin has unique benefits, however, with insulin therapy, there is a need to gradually raise the dose and the complexity of the regimen, as well as the likelihood of developing severe hypoglycemia which is why many people and their doctors are hesitant to begin insulin therapy in the early stage of disease management.
 Many obstacles associated with health behaviors also prevent people with type 2 diabetes mellitus from starting or intensifying their insulin treatment, including lack of motivation, lack of familiarity with or experience with treatments, and time restraints causing people to have high glycemic loads for extended periods of time prior to starting insulin therapy.
 This is why managing the side effects associated with long-term early routine use of insulin for type 2 diabetes mellitus can prove to be a therapeutic and behavioral challenge.

 Principles

 Insulin is an endogenous hormone, which is produced by the pancreas.

 The insulin protein has been highly conserved across evolutionary time, and is present in both mammals and invertebrates.
 The insulin/insulin-like growth factor signalling pathway (IIS) has been extensively studied in species including nematode worms (e.g.C. elegans), flies (Drosophila melanogaster) and mice (Mus musculus).
 Its mechanisms of action are highly similar across species.

 Both type 1 diabetes and type 2 diabetes are marked by a loss of pancreatic function, though to differing degrees.
 People who are affected with diabetes are referred to as diabetics.
 Many diabetics require an exogenous source of insulin to keep their blood sugar levels within a safe target range.

 In 1916, Nicolae C. Paulescu (1869–1931) succeeded in developing an aqueous pancreatic extract that normalized a diabetic dog.
 In 1921, he published 4 papers in the Society of Biology in Paris centering on the successful effects of the pancreatic extract in diabetic dogs.
 Research on the Role of the Pancreas in Food Assimilation by Paulescu was published in August 1921 in the Archives Internationales de Physiologie, Liège, Belgium.
 Initially, the only way to obtain insulin for clinical use was to extract it from the pancreas of another creature.
 Animal glands were obtainable as a waste product of the meatpacking industry.
-Insulin was derived primarily from cows (Eli Lilly and Company) and pigs (Nordisk Insulinlaboratorium).
+Insulin was derived primarily from cows (bovine) (Eli Lilly and Company) and pigs (porcine) (Nordisk Insulinlaboratorium).
 The making of eight ounces of purified insulin could require as much as two tons of pig parts.
 Insulin from these sources is effective in humans as it is highly similar to human insulin (three amino acid difference in bovine insulin, one amino acid difference in porcine).
 Initially, lower preparation purity resulted in allergic reactions to the presence of non-insulin substances.
 Purity has improved steadily since the 1920s ultimately reaching purity of 99% by the mid-1970s thanks to high-pressure liquid chromatography (HPLC) methods.
 Minor allergic reactions still occur occasionally, even to synthetic "human" insulin varieties.